 Buy to let

-A mortgage arranged to purchase a Buy to Let Property and is usually restricted to a maximum of around 70% loan-to-value.
-The remaining 30% deposit is often raised by remortgaging one’s own residential property.
-Most lenders insist that the rental income covers around 125% of the monthly interest payments which are the stress test on the mortgage and can therefore be deemed ‘self-financing’ although there are minimum requirements for household income too.
+A mortgage arranged to purchase a Buy to Let Property and is usually restricted to a maximum of around 75% loan-to-value.
+The remaining 25% deposit is often raised by remortgaging one’s own residential property.
+Most lenders insist that the rental income covers a minimum of 125% of the monthly interest payments which are the stress test on the mortgage and can therefore be deemed ‘self-financing’ although there are minimum requirements for household income too.

 Let to buy

 The term Let to Buy describes a situation where a borrower cannot (or chooses not to) sell their existing house before purchasing another property.
 Usually the lender will need to be satisfied that the rental income more than covers the existing mortgage and will normally require a deposit of 10 – 20% on the new property.
 The deposit is often raised as a further advance on the existing property.

 With this type of mortgage the borrower is guaranteed to repay the mortgage by the end of the term of the loan assuming they make all the required payments.
 The mortgage payment is made up of a combination of monthly interest and capital and the borrower will see a gradual reduction in their mortgage balance over the term of the loan.
 By definition, the rate at which capital is repaid speeds up towards the end of the mortgage as more of the capital element of the monthly repayment is applied to repaying the loan.

 Your repayments with this type of mortgage only cover the interest on the amount you have borrowed and pay nothing off the original loan.
 You must put a plan in place to be able to pay off the capital at the end of the mortgage.

 - With repayment vehicle – this is usually some kind of investment such as a stocks and shares ISA or endowment policy.
 The loan is therefore paid off right at the end of the term by using the investment